 Path of Exile did a Battle Royale mode of up to 100 players per round.
 It was crazy fun and hugely popular, but developer Grinding Gear Games said that the server costs were approximately $10,000 per day.
 That’s a pretty sobering thought.
 Especially if it might be seen as us just copying what somebody else did.

 Another idea we’ve discussed is asymmetrical PvP modes where one player controls a boss and fights a group of other players – similar to Evolve.
 This would mean a lot of work and we’re not sure how finely we’d be able to balance something like this.
 Additional PvP modes are something we’d love to get community suggestions on.
-If something is fun (and feasible to implement) we might implement it!
+If something is fun (and technically feasible) we might implement it!

 TECHNICAL / UI

 Last Epoch will support Windows, Linux, and MacOS.

 A supported Operating System (see above).